chibuikeIg/E-Wallet-API/README.md

-# Nodejs User Wallet System API
+# Nodejs Wallet System API
 #### Nodejs user wallet system api developer test short documention

 This is a short documentation on how to set up the project on your local machine